oormicreations/Huawei4GReboot/README.md

 # Huawei4GReboot
-A python script to reboot the Huawei 4G modem/router

-Huawei 4G Model reboot script using web API
+A python script to reboot the Huawei 4G modem/router using web API

 Tested on Huawei 4G homewifi model B310s-927